 STAR Method Preparation That Drives Results

-To help my students maximise the impact of their professional experience in an interview, I have designed STAR Method Bootcamp - an online course that teaches how to structure answers to behavioural interview questions like a pro.
-I tuned this course for Amazon, which means that the techniques and strategies it teaches will help you prepare for interviews with any employer who uses behavioural interviews (e.g. Google, Facebook, Walmart, McKinsey, and others).
+To help my students maximise the impact of their professional experience in an interview, we have designed Behavioural Interview Whizz – an online course that teaches how to structure answers to behavioural interview questions like a pro.
+We tuned this course for Amazon, which means that the techniques and strategies it teaches will help you prepare for interviews with any employer who uses behavioural interviews (e.g. Google, Facebook, Walmart, McKinsey, and others).
 So far, the feedback from students has been exceptional.
-For instance, here is what one of our members had to say about STAR Method Bootcamp: "I cannot emphasise enough the importance of the 'Ecosystem' part of the STAR Method.
-It's not an element I had thought to separate before stumbling upon D1C but honestly made answering the questions so much easier".
-Here is the link to the original testimonial.
-So, if you are preparing for your behavioural interviews and don't want to leave any stone unturned, consider STAR Method Bootcamp and become a pro at interview story-telling.
+For instance, here is what one of our members had to say about this course: “I cannot emphasise enough the importance of the ‘Ecosystem’ part of the STAR Method.
+It’s not an element I had thought to separate before stumbling upon D1C but honestly made answering the questions so much easier“.
+So, if you are preparing for your behavioural interviews and don’t want to leave any stone unturned, consider Behavioural Interview Whizz and become a pro at interview story-telling.